Louis M. Kunkel

 Louis Martens Kunkel (born October 13, 1949) is an American geneticist and member of the National Academy of Sciences (NAS).
 His father (Henry G. Kunkel) and grandfather (Louis O. Kunkel) were also scientists and NAS members.

+Early life and career

 Kunkel came from a Lutheran background and attended Lutheran schools in youth.
 He later graduated from Gettysburg College in 1971.
 He obtained his PhD from Johns Hopkins University.
 He is noted for discovering dystrophin, which is relevant to muscular dystrophy research.